Apple Pay: Apple Cash

 Apple Cash, formerly Apple Pay Cash, is a feature that allows the transfer of money from one user to another via iMessage.
 When a user receives a payment, the funds are deposited in the recipient's Apple Cash card, where it is available for immediate use at merchants that accept Apple Pay.
-Prior to April 2022, the Apple Cash Card was provisioned as a Discover Contactless Debit card.
-Apple Cash Device Account Numbers currently are issued/reissued on the Visa payment network ensuring a larger acceptance for the Apple Cash card at more merchants.
+Prior to April 2022, the Apple Cash Card was provisioned as a Discover contactless debit card.
+Apple Cash device account numbers currently are issued/reissued on the Visa payment network, ensuring a larger acceptance for the Apple Cash card at more merchants.

 Alternatively, the user can choose to transfer the balance to a nominated bank account via ACH transfer.

-Apple Cash is only available in the United States.
+Since 2017, Apple Cash has been operated by Green Dot Corporation under the name "Green Dot Bank" and is available only for U.S. citizens or residents, 18 or older, with a physical residential address in the United States.

 Cost

 Apple Pay does not cause additional fees for users and merchants.
 In Switzerland, for example, participating card issuers pay for the service.
 In 2020, Swiss banks paid a fixed commission 0.275 CHF (US$0.26) quarterly on every card to Apple.
 Additionally, they paid 0.12% for credit card transactions, and 0.17% for web or app based transactions.
 Swiss antitrust authorities require that an acquirer pays maximum 0.44% of the transaction amount to the issuer.
 The competition commission calls this amount "interchange fee".
-Apple charges between 27% and 39% of the credit card issuers income earned from the acquirer.
+Apple charges between 27% and 39% of the credit card issuers' income earned from the acquirer.